feliperohdee/rxjs-dynamodb-client/README.md

 			.map(response => {
 				return {
 					response,
-					stats: request.queryStats // at the end, you can get queryStats which gives you lastKey, count, scannedCount and iteractions
+					stats: request.queryStats // at the end, you can get queryStats which gives you firstKey, lastKey, count, scannedCount and iteractions
 				}
 			})
 			.subscribe(nextFn, errFn, completeFn);